However, underlying concerns continue with regional talent shortages

 Dubai, 20 Feb – The financial services industry in the UAE and GCC has shown great optimism for the year ahead, according to the latest financial services market report launched by Mark Williams.
-The report, which was based on interviews with a variety of individual participants across 100 companies, revealed a variety of statistics, ranging from employee happiness, benefit and workplace expectations, salary averages, and more.
+The financial services market report 2023, which was based on interviews with a variety of individual participants across 100 companies, revealed a variety of statistics, ranging from employee happiness, benefit and workplace expectations, salary averages, and more.

 With the seismic shift within the region during the last 12 months, the UAE has proven itself at the forefront, with employers revisiting and revamping incentive plans to attract top talent to the country.
 62% of the surveyed candidates received a salary increase in 2022, with 14% of respondents receiving an increase of 15% or more.
 But, 65% of people are still looking to change jobs within the next year.

-Also highlighted within the market report are the industry’s salary charts for roles within the UAE and KSA.
+Also highlighted within the financial services market report 2023 are the industry’s salary charts for roles within the UAE and KSA.
 For more details, and to download the report, please visit here.